yuki-oyama/tristan2025-website/content/registration/_index.md

 <!-- Please see below for a list of topics. -->
 Registration details will be announced at a later date.

 We offer three registration categories (Professional, Young Professional, and Student).
-The registration fees of professionals and students are in line with previous conferences (please find the past editions in [TRISTAN general webpage](https://tristanconference.org/past-editions)).
+The registration fee for professionals are in line with previous conferences, and that for students is less expensive (please find the past editions in [TRISTAN general webpage](https://tristanconference.org/past-editions)).
+The following registration fees include attendance at all sessions, tea breaks, lunches, welcome drinks, social tour, and the conference Gala dinner.

 ## Registration fees